 Those were the three most common words being thrown around during a recent public hearing over a contentious residential/commercial development proposed for White Rock's waterfront.

-"I see frustration, confusion and an increasing lack of trust in council," resident Holly Whitehead told council.
+"I see frustration, confusion and an increasingly lack of trust in council," said resident Holly Whitehead to council.
 "We are tired of defending what was promised to us (as residents)."

 Referring to an error by the planning department that saw a miscalculation of the gross floor area - one that would have given developers more than they asked for, but would be correctly amended - Whitehead wondered what is going on at city hall.

 "The flood plain error is shocking and causes me to question integrity from planning department why should the public be punished with diminished view," she said.
 "I urge you to listen.
 Imagine how different this could be if neighbours felt respect and honoured."

 For fellow resident Kathryn Leliever, she was concerned about the increase in density in the area, saying she moved to the area knowing it was a small town.